 A thali also varies regionally across India.
 A typical South Indian thali will consist of a rice main in the center, surrounded most likely by smaller 'katoris' or 'bowls' of: parippu (dal), a papad (spiced lentil wafer), thoran/kootan (veggie side with coconut), pickle/achaar, rasam/pachadi, thayir (raita), main protein (seafood/meat) and payasam (sweet dessert).
 A typical North Indian thali will most likely have a chapati/roti/naan/puri as a main carb to go along with their distinct regional flavors represented in each katori.
 Most end their thalis with a simple piece of fruit or any type of mithai (Indian sweet).
 It's a wonderful (and beautiful) way to sample a variety of Indian dishes you wouldn't normally try (whether you are an Indian food virgin or regular Indian food indulger).

-Every 1st + last Thursday of the month, OLMS will host our first-ever monthly Indian supper club experience (with a killer rooftop terrace view of the Queen City to boot) located in downtown Cincinnati.
-Think of it as a cross bewteen a restaurant pop-up and a fun, themed dinner party.
+Every last Thursday of the month, OLMS will host a monthly Indian "pop-up dinner"/ supper-club (with a killer rooftop terrace view of the Queen City to boot) located in downtown Cincinnati.

 Each month we'll have a *distinct thali theme with (for example: "Mughlai Feast"(rich dishes fit for any maharani or maharaja), or "Indian Street Eats" (a selection of artfully displayed Indian street food favorites, or "Chai Ho!" (our version of an Indian Bollywood-ified "High Tea" with chaat eats + masala chai) or "South Indian Classics" (an ode to our beloved family home of Kerala) or "Boozy Bollywood Brunch"(kicking up Indian brekkie favorites to the next level).